Kampot mountain

 2. Visit a Pepper Plantation ፨

-Famous for its pepper production, no trip to Kampot is complete without a visit to a local plantation.
-When it comes to geographical status, Kampot pepper is as linked to the region as Swiss watches are to Switzerland.
-With flavours ranging from super spicy to very sweet, a plantation visit will allow you to taste the pepper varieties as well as see how it is made on-site.
+Famous for pepper production, no trip to Kampot is complete without a visit to a local plantation.
+When it comes to geographical status, Kampot pepper is as linked to the region as Champagne or Scotch Whisky.
+With flavours ranging from super spicy to very sweet, a plantation visit will allow you to taste the pepper varieties as well as see how it is grown and processed.

 The most popular pepper plantations for tourists to visit include Sothy’s Pepper Farm, La Plantation and The Vine Retreat.
 Surprisingly, most of these tours are free!
 All you’ll need to pay for is your transport to and from the plantation and all the pepper that you’ll be likely to bring back with you.

-If you can get your hands on a moped, it is worth making the trip to visit the Bokor National Park.
-With a scenic route that rivals the Hai Van Pass in Vietnam, the journey finds you meandering your way 1000 metres up to the top of the national park.
-During the climb, you’ll be able to look down on the beautiful Kampot region, as well as pass countless monkeys and mini waterfalls along the way.
+Rent a scooter or jump on a tour and head up to Bokor National Park.
+With a scenic route that rivals the Hai Van Pass in Vietnam, the journey finds you climbing up over 1,000 metres to the top of the national park.
+During the drive, you’ll pass countless monkeys at the side of the road and experience astounding views of the beautiful Kampot region.

-The journey takes around one hour from Kampot but this shouldn’t deter you as the road is well-paved and manageable for any vehicle.
+The journey takes around an hour from town but this shouldn’t deter you as the road is well-paved and manageable for any vehicle.
+Renting a scooter in Kampot will cost approx. $5-10USD per day.

-Once you get to the top, you’re welcomed by an abandoned French resort and colonial-hill station that used to be the go-to holiday destination when Cambodia was under French rule.
+Once you get to the top, explore the partially abandoned buildings and colonial hill station.
+This used to be the go-to holiday destination when Cambodia was under French rule.
 Over the years, the site gradually fell into disrepair and the area became a favourite among urban explorers.

-After the news broke that Sokha Hotels and Resorts were going to ‘rejuvenate’ the site and turn the old hill-station into a luxury hotel, those with a love of exploring abandoned places united in their grief at losing one of their favourite urban playgrounds.
+After the news broke that Sokha Hotels and Resorts were going to ‘rejuvenate’ the site and turn the old Bokor Hill Station into a luxury hotel, those with a love of exploring abandoned places united in their grief at losing one of their favourite urban playgrounds.

-This place provides a bizarre yet wonderful adventure and is unlikely to be similar to anything you have seen before.
-But remember to pack a warm jacket!
-The drive up may be warm but once you’re at the top and 1000m above sea level, it does get chilly!
+Remember to pack a warm jacket!
+The drive up may be warm but once you’re at the top and 1,000m above sea level, it can get chilly!

-Just a 30-minute tuk-tuk drive from Kampot is the sleepy fishing village of Kep.
+Just a 30-minute journey from Kampot is the sleepy fishing village of Kep.
 Famous for its crab market and tasty seafood restaurants, it is the perfect place to relax and unwind off the beaten track.
-No trip to Kep is complete without trying some local crab dishes and there are many restaurants along the seafront so a hearty meal is very easy to find.
+No trip to Kep is complete without trying some local crab dishes.
+There are many restaurants along the seafront, so a hearty meal is very easy to find.

 Kep - Crab market